AnySlot: Goal-Conditioned Vision-Language-Action Policies for Zero-Shot Slot-Level Placement: Experimental Evaluation

-\stitle{Metrics.} We adopt three complementary metrics. \textbf{\ding{182} Success Rate (SR)} measures the percentage of trials in which the object is successfully placed into the ground-truth target slot. \textbf{\ding{183} Instruction Accuracy (IA)} measures the percentage of trials whose predicted spatial target is sufficiently precise: a prediction is counted as correct if the center of the spatial visual goal or the coordinate predicted by a VLM lies within \(0.02\,\mathrm{m}\) of the ground-truth slot center, we set this tolerance to reflect SlotBench's tight geometry (slot size \(\approx 0.03\,\mathrm{m}\), object length \(\approx 0.15\,\mathrm{m}\)), where centimeter-level localization is typically required for reliable placement. \textbf{\ding{184} Coarse Accuracy (CA)} measures the percentage of trials in which the predicted center falls inside the ground-truth slot region without distance restriction.
-We report CA in ablation study to analyze grounding qualities.
+\stitle{Metrics.} We use three metrics. \textbf{\ding{182} Success Rate (SR)} measures successful placement into the ground-truth target slot. \textbf{\ding{183} Instruction Accuracy (IA)} measures whether the predicted target center is within \(0.02\,\mathrm{m}\) of the ground-truth slot center, reflecting SlotBench's tight geometry and centimeter-level precision requirement. \textbf{\ding{184} Coarse Accuracy (CA)} measures whether the predicted center falls inside the target slot region, and is reported in ablations to analyze grounding quality.

 \stitle{Implementation Details.} Our default baseline uses out-of-box Nano-Banana 2 as the high-level module and \(\pi_{0.5}\) as the low-level policy.
 We fully fine-tune \(\pi_{0.5}\) with {\(\mathcal{D}_{\mathrm{syn}}\)} for 20{,}000 steps using batch size 64 on a single NVIDIA H200 GPU.
-More detailed configurations are summarized in Appendix.
+More details are summarized in Appendix.

 \arraystretch{1.4}